janicicpredrag/Larus/README.md

 `./configure.sh`
 `make`

-The if one use the option -vcoq to generate a .v file in the proofs directory and to compile it using Coq.
+The option -vcoq generates a .v file in the proofs directory and compiles it using the version of Coq found in the path.

 ## Hints